Homer: He was a zombie?

 - Get Smart: Max is asked where the bomb is at the concert.
 He says that it is under the piano.
 Naturally, that's where it was.
 The chief asks how Max knew.
 The answer: Lucky guess.

-- Papillon (1973) takes shelter in a leper colony after his escape, and is invited to share a cigar by their leader.
+- In Papillon (1973), the titular character takes shelter in a leper colony after his escape, and is invited to share a cigar by their leader.
 Despite his fear of catching the disease, Papillon does so.
 There's a moment of silence from the leader (who clearly expected him to refuse) before he asks how Papillon knew he had dry leprosy, which isn't contagious.
 When Papillon replies that he didn't know, it breaks the ice between the two men.

 - In the movie version (but not book) of The Hunt for Red October, Jack Ryan and Captain Mancuso invoke this trope, in regards to which way Captain Ramius would turn for the next "Crazy Ivan" maneuver.